halocedark/rich-text-editor/README.md

 ```
 $('.rich-text-editor #editorForm').on('submit', function(e)
 {
-  e.preventDefault(); // To prevent form from redirecting to out file we set above 'new-post.php'
+  e.preventDefault(); // To prevent editor form from redirecting you to our file we set above 'new-post.php'
 });
 ```
 3. Call submit method with callback function to get response back: